 Statement of Diversity

-Most diversity statements are formal to the point of being oblique, and unnecessarily long.
-Consequently, they render as obligatory language, rather than conviction.
-So this is the statement of MadPipe, which is deliberately brief and informal, yet carries the full weight of the company:
+Many diversity statements are formal to the point of being oblique, and long enough to render as obligatory language, rather than conviction.
+These remarks are deliberately brief and informal, yet carry the full weight of the company's resolve.

 Homogeneity and parochialism are not values and do not add value.
-The best talent and the best ideas transcend insular boundaries and lie across the buffet of differences that form an authentic America and evoke a rational patriotism commensurate with prodigious hospitality.
+The best talent and ideas transcend insular boundaries and lie across a rich buffet of differences that form an authentic culture and evoke a rational patriotism in proportion to its prodigious hospitality.